phac-nml/irida/doc/user/user/sample-metadata/index.md

  * **Description**: Any information that will help to understand why this template should be used.
  * **Fields**: Fields can be dragged and dropped into any order.

-A list of all metadata templates on the project can be seen in the "Metadata Template" menu option in the left menu:
+A list of all metadata templates for the project can be viewed by selecting the "Metadata Templates" from the menu on the left hand side:

 ![Image displaying metadata template list](images/metadata-template-list.png)